bsramming/git-training-demo/content/commands/add.md

 - To add the *add.md* file in the *commands* directory to staging:

         git add commands/add.md

+- To add all modified, and untracked files to staging:

+        git add -A

 - To see what files would be added to staging without actually staging them - in other words - a dry-run.
 This is handy when you want to make sure your .gitignore file is accurate.